apjanco/PH_article/README.md

 ```
 Note that each token now has its own index.

-With the language object we can tokenize the text, remove stop words and punctuation, or many other common text processing tasks.
+With the language object we can tokenize the text, remove stop words and punctuation, and many other common text processing tasks.
 For further information, Ines Montani has created an excellent free [online course](https://course.spacy.io/en/).

 ## Load the gazetteer